 Different Sommelier Certification Types

-In the industry, five major organizations are recognized for the certifications they offer: Court of Masters Sommeliers, The Wine and Spirits Education Trust, Institute of the Masters and Wine, National Wine School, and Society of Wine Educators.
+In the industry, five significant organizations are recognized for the certifications they offer: Court of Masters Sommeliers, The Wine and Spirits Education Trust, Institute of the Masters and Wine, National Wine School, and Society of Wine Educators.
 Each of these institutes offers different options, programs, and levels.

-This is program is exclusively for employment as a restaurant sommelier.
+The Court of Master Sommeliers program is exclusively for employment as a restaurant sommelier.
 If your goal is a career in fine dining, this is an option.
 The CMS is well known due to its exposure in the media.
 However, it has a reputation as a boys’ club and has recently been involved in grading scandals.
 There are no schools affiliated with the CMS, and exams are held in various states, typically at hotels.

 - Certified Sommelier Course.
 This is a 1-day examination that includes blind tastings, theory, and tests on wine services.